Best cameras for sports photography in 2022

 The camera completely lacks a mechanical shutter, which means all that speed comes with an entirely electronic shutter.
 That helps speed things up, but some sports photographers (myself included) prefer the sound and feel of a mechanical shutter in order to time shots.
 That’s not an option here.

-The rotating screen offers more viewing angles than its competition, thanks to its ability to tilt both vertically and horizontally.
+The unique rotating screen offers more viewing angles than its competition, thanks to its ability to tilt both vertically and horizontally.
 That said, it’s a big, heavy camera that weighs roughly 12 ounces more than the Canon R3, which can be a factor during a long day of shooting.

 Best budget: Canon R7